KDE/digikam-doc/color_management/printer_profiles.rst

     :alt:
     :align: center

-    digiKam Image Editor Print Feature Allow to use your Prefered Printer Color Profile and Tune the Black Point Compensation.
+    digiKam Image Editor Print Feature Allows Using Your Preferred Printer Color Profile and Tune the Black Point Compensation.

 The Rendering intents
 ---------------------